-Two-in-one coverage specifically for spouses.
+Get two-in-one coverage specifically for spouses.

 Joint life insurance is a single policy that covers two people, meant for married couples.
 It’s similar to traditional life insurance in that you’ll choose your coverage and make a single monthly payment for premiums.
 And it’s available as either a permanent or term policy.

-How do joint life insurance policies work?
+How do I compare joint life insurance policies?

 There are two types of joint life insurance policies: First-to-die and second-to-die.
 While the former is concerned with protecting heirs, the latter can help a surviving spouse maintain their way of life.